YCAMInterlab/RAMDanceToolkit/DividualPlays/example_Hakoniwa_HakoVis_MagPendulum/README.md

 # MagPendulum_Hakoniwa_Hakovis

-The example of RDTK to "MagPendulum" and visualization of "MagPendulum"
+This example demonstates the MagPendulum Hakoniwa, how it works with the RDTK and its visualization.

 ##  Arduino
 **/Arduino/MagPendulum**

 ## HakoniwaMagPendulum

-When the distance of two "ramNode" is below threshold, an electromagnet turn on.
-The pendulum is attracted to an electromagnet.
+When the distance between two "ramNode" objects is below a threshold, an electromagnet is turned on.
+This causes the metal pendulum to be attracted to the electromagnet.

 ### GUI

-**ON/OFF_MAGNET1** toggle of electromagnet1
+**ON/OFF_MAGNET1** Toggle electromagnet1

-**ON/OFF_MAGNET2** toggle of electromagnet2
+**ON/OFF_MAGNET2** Toggle electromagnet2

-**Distance Threshold** threshold
+**Distance Threshold** Distance threshold value for toggling electromagnet

 ### OSC Output
 **/dp/hakoniwa/MagPendulum**

 ## HakoVisMagPendulum

-Record the movement of the pendulum in buffers.
-The buffers make multi circles move and multi circles makes quad meshes.
+The movement of the pendulum is recorded in buffers.
+The data of the movement in the buffers results in multi-circles.
+The multi-circles result in quad meshes.

 ### OSC Input

 **port**: 10000

 #### from CameraUnit
-**/dp/cameraUnit/MagPendulum/contour/boundingRect**: see the reference of CameraUnit
+**/dp/cameraUnit/MagPendulum/contour/boundingRect**: See the [CameraUnit](https://github.com/YCAMInterlab/RAMDanceToolkit/tree/master/apps/CameraUnit) reference for more information.

 ### GUI

-**scale** scale for xy coordinate of the pendulum.
+**scale** Scale for the x and y coordinates of the pendulum.